CAFapi/caf-common/caf-api/README.md

 ### Providers

-- CipherProvider: a simple boilerplate for returning a Cipher implementation.
+- CipherProvider: A simple boilerplate for returning a Cipher implementation.

-- ElectionFactoryProvider: a simple boilerplate for returning an ElectionFactory.
+- ElectionFactoryProvider: A simple boilerplate for returning an ElectionFactory.

 ## Classes